5 idiomatic expressions using the verb sacar to help you speak Spanish like a native!

 The verb sacar in Spanish is one of those Spanish verbs that have multiple meanings, depending on the context that you use them.
 When you look up the verb sacar in the Royal Spanish Academy (known as RAE; Real Academia Espanola) you will find over 30 different meanings for the word!
 But it is most commonly translated as ‘to take out’ or ‘to remove’.

-Like meter, the verb sacar can also be used in phrases to make different lexical expressions.
+Like the verb meter, the verb sacar can also be used in phrases to make different lexical expressions.
 Learning these phrases is a great way for any student to improve their Spanish vocabulary and be able to express their thoughts, feelings, and experiences more precisely.

 The following expressions are some commonly used Spanish idioms that will help you speak like a native speaker!

 In Spanish it is very common to say “sacar a alguien de quicio” if someone or something is annoying you or if someone is getting on your nerves and you have lost your patience with them.